Architecture

 Code structure

-directory, containing a collection of core Rust crates including a C foreign function interface (FFI) generated by cbindgen
+The foundation of the codebase is the crates directory, containing a collection of Rust crates including a C foreign function interface (FFI) generated by cbindgen.

 Python bindings for the Rust core are provided by statically linking the Rust libraries to the C extension modules generated by Cython at compile time (effectively extending the CPython API).